You are at the top of the page

 Train and tube

-From Queensway Underground Station (Central Line) to the palace entrance it is 728m (0.45 miles) through Kensington Gardens, entering the park via Black Lion Gate.
-Please note, Queensway Underground Station does not have step free access from platform to ground level.
+From Queensway Underground Station (Central Line) to the palace entrance it is 728 metres (0.45 miles) through Kensington Gardens, entering the park via Black Lion Gate.

-From High Street Kensington Underground Station (Circle & District Lines) to the palace entrance it is 765m (0.47 miles) along Kensington High Street and into Kensington Gardens, entering the park via King’s Arms Gate.
-High Street Kensington has step free interchange, but not step free access from platform to ground level.
+From High Street Kensington Underground Station (Circle and District Lines) to the palace entrance it is 765 metres (0.47 miles) along Kensington High Street and into Kensington Gardens, entering the park via King’s Arms Gate.

 Visit TfL for more information on accessibility.